 He also took part in masterclasses with violists amongst Nobuko Imai, Miguel da Silva, Hartmut Rohde, Sophia Reuter, Daniel Bard, Saeko Oguma, Isabelle van Keulen, Sven Arne Tepl, Asdis Valdimarsdottir, Jurgen Kussmaul, Daniel Palmizio and Wenting Kang.

-Other highlights include performances in Concertgebouw (Amsterdam), Wigmore Hall (London), Royal Opera House Muscat, Barbican Hall (London), Casa da Musica (Porto), Konzerthaus (Berlin), Villa Medici (Rome), Wolkenturm (Grafenegg), Shanghai Symphony Hall, De Doelen (Rotterdam), Royal Albert Hall (London), The Sage (Newcastle) and Milton Court (London).
+Other highlights include performances in Concertgebouw (Amsterdam), Wigmore Hall (London), Royal Opera House Muscat, Barbican Hall (London), Casa da Musica (Porto), Konzerthaus (Berlin), Villa Medici (Rome), Wolkenturm (Grafenegg), Shanghai Symphony Hall, Elbphilharmonie (Hamburg), De Doelen (Rotterdam), Royal Albert Hall (London), The Sage (Newcastle) and Milton Court (London).

 Michiel is generously supported by the Prins Bernhard Cultuurfonds, Stichting Eigen Muziekinstrumenten Fonds, the Guildhall School Iris Galley Award, Hendrik Muller Fonds and the Mengelberg Fonds.
 He's currently playing on a viola built by Theo Marks.
 His bow was built by Daniël ter Berg and has been given on loan by the Dutch Music Instruments Foundation.